This article, originally published June 4, 2020, has been updated.

 How is law enforcement able to track phones during protests?

-Protesters can better shield their phones from stingrays by leaving phones off or in airplane mode—a measure that minimizes but does not eliminate risk—or eliminate the risk of cellphone snooping entirely by leaving their phone at home.
+Protesters can better shield their phones from stingrays and other location-tracking techniques by leaving phones off or in airplane mode—a measure that minimizes but does not eliminate risk—or eliminate the risk of cellphone snooping entirely by leaving their phone at home.

 Can law enforcement use phone surveillance equipment to monitor calls and texts?